dbvisel/canvasdemo/README.md

    - image carousel?
 Is that essential?
  - phone presentation mode
    - force presentation mode on vw < 767px?
- - stops probably need names (for mutliple previous/next stops)
+ - next/prev stops probably need names (for mutliple previous/next stops)
    - need to deal with this in graph mode!

 ## Todo/Features to consider:

  - when a stop is selected, auto-center the canvas?
    - this is kind of being done, but not very effectively
- - when a stop is selected/double-clicked, go to present mode?
  - arrow keys for moving through present mode
    - what happens if more than one next/prev?
  - comments could be richtext/markdown?